hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Update 19.12.2015: Suunto has released firmware 1.54 which brings GLONASS support to the Suunto Traverse - which means more accuracy of the GPS signals.
 However, I got a message on my Traverse that GLONASS will also consume more battery.

-Update (7.1.2016): Suunto has released the Suunto Ambit3 Vertical which is targeted towards mountain runners or mountain bikers.
+Update 7.1.2016: Suunto has released the Suunto Ambit3 Vertical which is targeted towards mountain runners or mountain bikers.

-Update (19.4.2016): Suunto has released the Suunto Traverse Alpha which is targeted towards hunters and fishers.
+Update 19.4.2016: Suunto has released the Suunto Traverse Alpha which is targeted towards hunters and fishers.

-Update (7.6.2016): Suunto announced the Suunto Spartan Ultra - A premium multisport watch with color display and touch screen.
+Update 7.6.2016: Suunto announced the Suunto Spartan Ultra - A premium multisport watch with color display and touch screen.

-Update (26.1.2017): Suunto announced the Suunto Spartan Sport - Another premium multisport watch with color display and touch screen.
+Update 26.1.2017: Suunto announced the Suunto Spartan Sport - Another premium multisport watch with color display and touch screen.

+Update 10.08.2017: Suunto announced the Suunto Spartan Trainer Wrist HR - similar features as the more expensive models but in a slimmer design.

 <br>